 - 1) Wetlands The Wetlands Overlay District is defined as those areas mapped as very poorly drained soils and any contiguous poorly drained soils by the USDA Natural Resources Conservation Service.
 The district shall also include any poorly drained soils which are contiguous to the shorelines of lakes and ponds greater than 10 acres in area.
 The area 25' surrounding the above mapped areas shall also be part of the Wetlands Overlay District.
 Poorly drained soils that are not contiguous to very poorly drained soils or lakes or ponds greater than 10 acres in area are not included in this district.
 Where it is alleged that an area has been incorrectly mapped as a wetland, or that an area not so designated meets the criteria for wetlands designation, the Zoning Administrator shall determine whether the regulations contained herein have application.
 The Zoning Administrator shall make their judgment under this section only upon the determination by a qualified wetland or soil scientist based on physical on-site investigations or other suitable research that the information contained on the Wetland Overlay District Map is incorrect.
 This evidence shall be acceptable only when presented in written form by said scientist to the Zoning Administrator.
 Any such investigation, including soil tests, shall be conducted at the expense of the landowner or developer.
 Once a jurisdictional wetland is delineated, the 25' wetland setback buffer shall be applied to the delineated line.
 It is important to note that the requirements of the Overlay District do not supersede any requirements of the State of New Hampshire Wetlands Bureau or the Army Corps of Engineers.
-(Amended 3/10/2020) - 2) Aquifers The Aquifer Overlay District shall be defined as the areas having a high, medium or low potential to yield groundwater as shown on the Aquifer Overlay District Map on file in the Office of the Planning Board. - 3) Shorelines The Shoreline Overlay District shall be defined as all lands within 250' feet of lakes and ponds greater than 10 acres and the Sugar River (a fourth-order stream) as shown on the Shoreline Overlay District Map on file in the Office of the Planning Board.
+(Amended 3/10/2020) - 2) Aquifers The Aquifer Overlay District shall be defined as the areas having a high, medium, or low potential to yield groundwater as shown on the Aquifer Overlay District Map on file in the Office of the Planning Board. - 3) Shorelines The Shoreline Overlay District shall be defined as all lands within 250' feet of lakes and ponds greater than 10 acres, the Sugar River, and Otter Pond Brook (fourth-order streams) as shown on the Shoreline Overlay District Map on file in the Office of the Planning Board and available on the Town of Sunapee Geographic Information Service (GIS).
+(Amended 3/12/2024) - 4) Steep Slopes The Steep Slope Overlay District is defined as all those areas mapped having a slope of 15% and an elevation change of at least 20'.
+This map has a title of Town of Sunapee Steep Slope District and will be available in the Sunapee Planning/Zoning Office and available online as part of the Sunapee Geographic Information Service (GIS).
+If the applicant does not feel that the mapping is accurate, said applicant may hire a licensed land surveyor or licensed professional engineer to complete an on-site topography to accurately show the slopes.
+(Adopted 3/12/2024)